This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Once the meat has had a chance to absorb the flavors of the marinade, sprinkle with the salt and pepper, then add the cornstarch and shake well until each piece of meat is evenly coated with a light layer of cornstarch.
+• Once the meat has had a chance to absorb the flavors of the marinade, sprinkle with ¼ teaspoon salt and a pinch of black pepper.
+Add ½ cup cornstarch and shake well until each piece of meat is evenly coated with a light layer of cornstarch.

 • Heat the oil in a large skillet or cast iron pan over medium-high heat.
 When the oil is hot, add the meat in a single layer.
 Let it cook without moving or stirring the meat for 2-3 minutes until nicely browned on the bottom.
 Flip each piece of meat with tongs and cook on the other side for another 2-3 minutes until nicely browned and the meat is cooked through.
 Transfer to a plate.